-Why can’t marketers today stop talking about User Generated Content?
+What is User Generated Content and why can’t marketers today stop talking about it?

-Maybe it’s the insane ROI, engagement and conversion rates associated with social user-generated content.
+Maybe it’s the insane ROI, engagement and conversion rates associated with social UGC.

 Modern marketers are using their own customers as cornerstones of their content strategies.
-You don’t have to spend more than a few seconds on Facebook or Instagram to see just how widespread user generated content (UGC) has become.
-From building trust to keeping customers glued to your product pages, UGC has gone from a growing trend to marketing must-do.
+You don’t have to spend more than a few seconds on Facebook or Instagram to see just how widespread User Generated Content has become.
+From building trust to keeping customers glued to your product pages, UGC has gone from a growing trend to a marketing must-do.
+So don’t keep asking what is User Generated Content, start discovering what it can do for your brand.

 Here’s the deal: your clients, customers and followers are creating and sharing content like never before.

-This includes 80 billion photos uploaded daily to Instagram and thousands of tweets per second.
+This includes 95 million photos and vidoes shared on Instagram daily and thousands of tweets per second.
 Oh, and don’t forget the 30 billion pieces of content published to Facebook monthly.

 There’s no sign of a slowdown, either.